MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-end-conversation.md

 ---
 title: End a conversation - Bot Service
-description: Learn how to end a conversation using Direct Line API v3.0.
+description: Learn how to use Direct Line API v3.0 to end conversations with bots.
+See how to use an endOfConversation event to end a conversation with a Cortana channel.
 author: RobStand
 ms.author: kamrani
 manager: kamrani